10 Steps To Increasing Email Deliverability in Marketing Communication

 • It does not constitute an offer within the meaning of…

-Use an anti-spam tool and correct any errors
+Use an anti-spam tool and adjust accordingly

-Test emailing before shipping
+Test before you send

-Email tests are an obligatory point.
+Email tests are obligatory.
 Any tool will ever be able to notice some errors that we can see with the naked eye, by clicking the email in our own test inbox.
 First of all, it’s worth paying attention to whether the topic and preheader are displayed correctly, there are no typos, possible errors in personalization, whether the graphics are definitely displayed well and whether the links point to the right place on the page.
 At this stage, you can also see which tab the newsletter goes to.
 We encourage you to verify the test message also on a mobile device to minimize the risk of having a newsletter displayed incorrectly.

-As you can see, there are many factors that affect the deliverability of your Emails.
-Verify your actions in terms of the recommendations described above, try to implement them and we guarantee that the effectiveness of your mailings will increase by up to several percent 😊 Good luck!
+As you can see, there are many factors that affect the deliverability of your emails.
+Verify your actions in terms of the recommendations described above, try to implement them and we guarantee that the effectiveness of your mailings will increase by up to several percent.
+Good luck!